Kothar-wa-Khasis: Ugaritic texts

+Dwellings of Kothar

 Two separate places are described as Kothar’s dwelling in the Ugaritic texts.
 The first is Memphis, referred to as ḥqkpt or ḥkpt, from Egyptian ḥwt-kꜣ-ptḥ (Hut-ka-Ptah, “house of the ka of Ptah”).
 In the Baal Cycle it is characterized as “the land of his family estate” and “all divine”.
 As Memphis was the cult center of the craftsman god Ptah, it was presumably seen as appropriate dwelling for a deity of similar character.
 However, it is not certain if the name is used to refer to the real city in the context of Ugaritic mythology, as they describe it as a land instead.

 The second toponym, Kaphtor (kptr; analogous to Akkadian Kaptāru and Biblical Hebrew Kaptōr), is presumed to correspond to Crete.
 As neither toponym refers to an area in the immediate proximity of Ugarit, it has been suggested that placing Kothar’s dwelling in such locations is meant to designate him as a foreigner among the gods.
 It is also possible that the location of his two homes reflected the routes of trade in metal and crafts.
 It has also been argued that he might have been believed to possess a workshop located in the underworld.
 Nicolas Wyatt speculates that perhaps this idea was tied to his residence on Caphtor, and that it might indicate familiarity with the volcanic character of nearby Santorini.

+These clear overseas connections are significant, indicating trade and cultural contacts.
+John Curtis Franklin also brings together a considerable amount of other evidence to show that Kothar had a maritime dimension.
+This connects him to the sea, and makes him appear as a protector of sailors.
+Aspects of this are invoked in a poem of the Baal Cycle, for example.